 Quality

-The Surviveware kit is a top product concerning usefulness as well.
-High marks were earned with a good ratio of everyday supplies like wound closure strips and alcohol swabs to more specialized items like pressure bandages and a space blanket.
-This kit is going to be very useful for treating everything from common cuts, scrapes, and burns to more serious wounds and injuries that require more immediate and decisive care.
+The Surviveware Small kit also has a nice assortment of supplies.
+It earned high marks for a good ratio of everyday supplies – like wound closure strips and alcohol swabs – to more specialized items like pressure bandages and a space blanket.
+This kit is useful for treating everything from common cuts, scrapes, and burns to more serious wounds and injuries requiring more decisive care.

-Including over 40 wound closure strips of varying sizes as well as gauze pads and a large abdominal pad, the Surviveware kit is poised to tackle small to moderate-sized wounds.
+With over 40 wound closure strips of varying sizes, gauze pads, and a large abdominal pad, this kit is equipped to tackle small to moderate-sized wounds.
 We liked the large roll of 25mm width hypoallergenic tape, which is wide enough to adequately tape an ankle.
-There is no information booklet included in this kit on how to administer first aid as other kits include, but the handy removable CPR pouch does have a durable step-by-step CPR guide attached.
-We really like this small CPR kit and it is easy to put on a keychain and take with you on a dog walk or short hike since you never know when you might need to administer CPR.
+The removable CPR pouch is handy and includes a durable, step-by-step CRP guide.
+We really appreciated the size of this small CPR kit, which makes it easy to put on a keychain and take with you on more everyday trips like a dog walk or short hike.
+The kit also includes cotton swabs for precise ointment application, antiseptic towelettes, and gauze swabs.

 Versatility

-The Surviveware Small first aid kit again scored high in this category for its versatility.
-With a wide range of supplies and implements, you should feel prepared to administer first aid to a range of situations.
+The Surviveware Small once again scored high for its versatility.
+With a wide range of supplies and implements, you should feel prepared to administer first aid in various settings.

 Weight

-For shorter trips, solo trips, or small groups, the weight may be worth carrying if you are going to be quite far from definitive care.
-However, we lean toward a lighter kit for most day hikes and short solo trips.
+For shorter trips, solo trips, or small groups, the weight may be worth carrying if you are going to be far from definitive care.
+However, we lean toward choosing a lighter weight kit for most day hikes and short solo trips.